counternote/counternote/spec.md

 ## Round

-A [round][round] is a block of repeated music marked with an unindented letter or string on its own line for legibility, denoted above with `A`.
+A [round][round] is a block of music, often repeated, marked with an unindented letter or string on its own line for legibility, denoted above with `A`.

 ## Bar